1. Role of local Personal Promotion Panels (PPPs)

 Personal Promotion Panels

-1.1 Each establishment is required to establish a local Personal Promotion Panel (PPP) which is responsible for considering personal promotion nominations from staff, and has oversight of the operation of the local process.
+1.1 Each establishment is required to establish a local Personal Promotion Panel (PPP) which is responsible for considering personal promotion nominations from staff and referring those nominations for promotion to band G and above in science roles to the Individual Excellence Board (see appendix A6.5).
+The PPP has oversight of the operation of the local process.
 The panel will be provided with secretarial support by the local HR office.

 1.2 The PPP will determine which referees to approach (where necessary), and also the composition of the Promotion Interview Panel (PIP) to be established for a candidate.

 1.3 The PPP considers the recommendations made by Promotion Interview Panels, and agrees the decision to be made on individual cases.
-The chair of the PPP has delegated authority from the institute Director (or in the case of Swindon Office, the Director of Human Resources) to approve the change of grade of an individual with the appropriate HR officers.
+The chair of the PPP has delegated authority from the institute Director (or in the case of Swindon Office, the Director of People and Development Group) to approve the change of grade of an individual with the appropriate HR officers, except for promotion to band G and above, which are required to be ratified by the Personal Promotion Board.

 1.4 The PPP is required to consider equality of opportunities for staff across the institute/Swindon office, and report annually to the Personal Promotion Board on the nominations received, numbers successful, etc. The PPP can ask to see relevant career based information and to have the opportunity to speak to line managers of staff members in order to help assure itself of equality of treatment across the establishment.